mmurphy384/pirl-microcredential-1/README.md

 # pirl-microcredential

 ## Background Information
-This is a B-to-B contract that allows an authorizing agent to receive micro-credential validation requests.
+This is a B-to-B Pirl Smart Contract that allows an authorizing agent to receive micro-credential validation requests.
 For example, in certain industries, employees are encouraged to obtain "Micro-Credentials".
 A micro-credential is a small certification that indicates you have mastered a small skill.
 If we take K12 education, as an example:

 A school district might create a micro-credentail specification for "Classroom Management" that would require the teacher to:
 * Attend 2 particular professional development classes.